torik42/YaLafi/README.md

   A '\#' sign marks the rest of line as comment.
 - `--define file`<br>
   Read macro definitions as LaTeX code (using \\newcommand).
+  If the code invokes \\documentclass or \\usepackage, then the corresponding modules are loaded.
 - `--python-defs module`<br>
   Modify default definitions in file yalafi/parameters.py by function 'modify\_parameters()' in the given module.